heejung/deep-reinforcement-learning/README.md

 ## Deep Reinforcement Learning

-* dpn: Deep Q-Network (DQN) in LunarLander-v2 environment
+* dpn: Deep Q-Network (DQN) and Double DQN in LunarLander-v2 environment

 Many of the exercises here are the exercises proposed by https://github.com/udacity/deep-reinforcement-learning